ThomiWidescreen/card-app-typescript/README.md

 # Features

--Mutiple Routes for each action.
+- Mutiple Routes for each action.
--Local Backend Database
+- Local Backend Database
--You can View, Create, Update, Delete simple cards.
+- You can View, Create, Update, Delete simple cards.

 # Stack